 Xylitol is a sugar-free sweetener added to some foods.
 It's nearly as sweet as sugar (sucrose), but has fewer calories.

 People with diabetes sometimes use xylitol as a sugar substitute.
 Blood sugar levels stay at a more constant level with xylitol than with regular sugar.
 This is because it is absorbed more slowly by the body.

-Researchers have studied xylitol in children with frequent earaches to prevent acute attacks of middle ear inflammation (otitis media).
+Researchers have studied the use of xylitol to prevent sudden attacks of middle ear inflammation (otitis media) in children with frequent earaches.
 One way it may help is by inhibiting the growth of bacteria.
 More studies are needed to confirm its effectiveness for this and other uses.

 Optimal doses of xylitol have not been set for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it difficult to set a standard dose.

 Xylitol is extracted from plant material.
 The amount naturally found in foods is very small.